rdkr/lvm-on-luks/README.md

 Ubiquity (the Ubuntu installer) will set up encryption and LVM automatically but only using for an entire drive; this is not appropriate for dual booting with an existing OS.
 This script automates the installation of LUKS encryption, LVM volume management, and GRUB boot manager during an Ubuntu installation.

-Many thanks to Pavel Kogan and the Ubuntu community (see References below).
-Any contributions or advice are more than welcome.

 ## Unencrypted boot
 This is a common method for full system encryption, and uses two disk partitions: one for /boot and one for LVM on LUKS which contains: `/`, `/swap`, and optionally `/home`.

 ### Instructions
 0. Refer to https://help.ubuntu.com/community/DiskSpace regarding partition sizes, including `/swap` and `/boot`, if unsure.
+I suggest the higher end of the range for `/boot` ([one user found ~750MB to be a good size](https://github.com/rdkr/lvm-on-luks/issues/4)).
 1. Create two partitions: `sdxy` for the LUKS container, and `sdxz` for the /boot partition
 2. Optionally, fill the LUKS container partition with enecrypted noise to prevent an attacker from potentially learning about the size or structure of the contents, and to destroy any data currently on the partition.